Electric vehicle warning sounds: ECTunes

 ECTunes is developing a system that uses directional sound equipment to emit noise when and where it is needed.
 According to the company, its technology sends audible signals only in the direction of travel, thus allowing the vehicle to be heard by those who may be in the car's path, without disturbing others with unwelcome noise.
 Insero Horsens, a Danish venture company, has provided a significant investment to help ECTunes fully develop its technology.

-The ECTunes system, and most others so far disclosed, use a control box, with software, digital amplifiers and weather-friendly external speakers.
+The ECTunes system, and most others so far disclosed, use a control box with software, digital amplifiers, and weather-friendly external speakers.
 ECTunes' system connects to the car and reads speed and acceleration, shutting down when the car reaches Cross-over speed as set by existing regulation as well as regulation under development such as Quiet Road Transport Vehicles (QRTV), at which point the tires and wind are making noise of their own.
-The company is currently selling products to OEMs, mainly small series production, and to the after market, and has also a new mass production unit in prototype stage The company ceased operations in 2016.
+The company is currently selling products to OEMs, mainly small series production, and to the after market, and also has a new mass production unit in prototype stage The company ceased operations in 2016.